 Aptitude assessments aim at gauging every professional skill and competency of the candidate.
 Employers choose the type of aptitude assessment based on the role and business requirements.
 Here are some of the common types of aptitude assessments used in pre-employment skill tests:

-Cognitive aptitude test: cognitive aptitude assessment is similar to an IQ test.
+cognitive aptitude assessment is similar to an IQ test.
 This test evaluates the verbal, numerical, spatial, and abstract reasoning skills of candidates.
-Candidates that score high in cognitive ability assessment are all-rounders capable of tackling workplace issues efficiently, open to learning new skills, and have critical reasoning skills.
+Candidates that score high in cognitive ability assessment are all-rounders capable of tackling workplace issues efficiently, are open to learning new skills, and have critical reasoning skills.

-Numerical aptitude test: the numerical or mathematical ability of the candidate are evaluated by these tests.
+the numerical or mathematical ability of the candidate is evaluated by these tests.
 Hiring for Finance, banking, sales, or trade roles requires a high score in numerical aptitude tests.

-Verbal aptitude test: good communication skills are a must for any job.
+good communication skills are a must for any job.
 Verbal aptitude tests are a part of most multi-subject aptitude skill tests.
-A high score in this test indicates good functional knowledge of language, grammar, and spelling conventions.
+A high score on this test indicates good functional knowledge of language, grammar, and spelling conventions.

-Abstract reasoning test: the candidate’s ability to analyse information, logical rules, discover patterns, and use them to solve workplace problems.
+the candidate’s ability to analyze information, and logical rules, discover patterns and use them to solve workplace problems.

 The best pre-employment screening software includes aptitude assessments in the candidate evaluation process.
 A single job requirement may receive several applications from suitable candidates who could reasonably perform the duties of the job.
 The hiring team needs to sift through all these profiles to find the right fit.
 Pre-employment skill tests that include aptitude tests are effective in screening thousands of candidates to filter those that fail to meet the standard required and relevant for the job.